codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 max-width="80%"
 %}

-Once the pipeline is paused, all project stakeholders can examine the state of the application in the staging environment (either manually or by running automated tests) and if everything looks good, promote the application to production.
+Once the pipeline is paused, all project stakeholders can examine the state of the application in the staging environment (either manually or by running automated tests), and if everything looks good, promote the application to production.

-This is easily accomplished with the [Codefresh approval step]({{site.baseurl}}/docs/pipelines/steps/approval/).
-The pipeline is stopped and a yes/no button is shown in the GUI.
-Only if the approval choice is selected the pipeline can then continue.
+This is easily accomplished through the [Codefresh approval step]({{site.baseurl}}/docs/pipelines/steps/approval/).
+The pipeline is stopped, and a yes/no button is shown in the UI.
+The pipeline can continue only if approved by selecting `yes`.

 Here is the whole pipeline: